vtex/faststore-docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 It is important to note that every resolver has [implicit arguments](https://graphql.org/learn/execution/#root-fields-resolvers) aside from what you define when writing your function.
 This includes the `root` of the type, which means your resolver has access to all information in that type.

 For instance, in the example above the resolver can use whatever information is contained in the existing [StoreProduct](/reference/api/objects#storeproduct) type definition.
+All queries also return the [root object](https://graphql.org/learn/execution/#root-fields-resolvers), so you can also use any data available in this object.

 ### Step 4 - Get FastStore API schema